euro-ix/json-traffic/README.md

 Timeseries data of traffic is a list of samples with a timestamp.
 The sampled data is aggregated over a given window (`aggregate_interval` seconds).
-Knowing the interval, we can check if the samples have any missing data.
+Knowing the interval, we can check the integrity of the series.

 The sources should be identified by their ixf_ixid and should be unique.